How to Immigrate From Singapore to Canada

-Also you must book an appointment with the with the COC officer to take your fingerprints as appointments can only be made beforehand and do not allow for walk ins.
+Also, you must book an appointment with the COC officer to take your fingerprints as appointments can only be made beforehand and do not allow for walk ins.

 If you do not know where the COC offices are located, you can find them at the following address.